processing/p5.js/developer_docs/project_wrapups/jithinks_gsoc_2018.md

 7) Smoothening of the canvas strokes- At present, there are no smoothening algorithms for the strokes in the canvas due to which they appear to be a little jagged.

-For feature enhancements, bug reports and contributions
+8) Making the webapp responsive.

-You can email me to jithunni.ks@gmail.com
+For feature enhancements, bug reports and contributions, email me to jithunni.ks@gmail.com

 ## Acknowledgement